-During the summer photoperiod, the G1, S, and G2|M phases exhibit noteworthy rhythmic profiles, with p-values of 2.96x10-6, 3.84x10-4 and 0.017, respectively.
-Conversely, under the winter photoperiod, only the G1 and S phases demonstrate significant rhythmicity, with p-values of 3.08x10-3 and 0.067, respectively.
-Consistent with the findings from transcriptomic and proteomic analyses, a decline in synchronization, characterized by a reduction in amplitude, is evident under the winter photoperiod (Fig. 33-A).
-Notably, the reduction in amplitude is so substantial in the G2|M phase that the RAIN package used in the rhythmicity analysis fails to detect a rhythmic profile.
-These observations suggest that the cell division cycle of individual cells within the culture is more synchronized during the summer photoperiod, which would align with the higher synchronization under this condition that has been also found at the transcriptomic level and presented in Chapter 2.
-The few hours of light also seem to have a direct effect on the progression of the cell cycle, since a significant reduction of approximately 24% in the number of committed cells is observed under winter photoperiod.
+During the summer photoperiod, the G1, S, and G2|M phases exhibited noteworthy rhythmic profiles, with p-values of 9.14x10-6, 4.45x10-6 and 1.53x10-3, respectively.
+Conversely, under the winter photoperiod, only the G1 and S phases demonstrated significant rhythmicity, with p-values of 9.07x10-6 and 8.69x10-4, respectively.
+Consistent with the findings from transcriptomic and proteomic analyses, a decline in synchronization, characterized by a reduction in amplitude, was evident under winter short day photoperiod conditions (Fig. 33-A).
+The reduction in amplitude was so substantial in the G2|M phase that the RAIN package used in the rhythmicity analysis failed to detect a rhythmic profile.
+These observations suggested that the cell division cycle of individual cells within the culture was more synchronized during the summer photoperiod, which would align with the higher synchronization under this condition that has been also found at the transcriptomic level and presented in Chapter 2.
+The few hours of light also seem to have a direct effect on cell cy progression of the cell cycle, since a significant reduction of approximately 24% in the number of committed cells was observed under winter photoperiod.
 Additionally, significant backward shifts of approximately 4 hours were observed in the cell cycle phases under winter photoperiod (Fig. 33-A).
-These observations are consistent with the observed backward shifts in the time points when transcript and protein abundances reach their maximum levels in response to photoperiod shortening.
+These observations are consistent with the observed backward shifts in the time points when transcript and protein abundances reached their maximum levels in response to photoperiod shortening.

 The mean percentage of cells involved in G1, S and G2|M phases was calculated for each time point, allowing the characterization of the temporal progression of the cell division cycle in Ostreococcus under different photoperiods (Fig. 33-B,C).
-Under summer photoperiod, G1 phase predominantly occurs during the light hours, with the maximum percentage of cells in this phase coinciding with the maximum irradiance hours (around ZT8).
-After commitment, the percentage of cells in G1 phase gradually decreases, while the percentage of cells in the S phase increases.
-The majority of cells are in the S phase around sunset and the first part of the night (ZT16-ZT20).
-Subsequently, the percentage of cells in the G2|M phase gradually rises as DNA duplication is successfully accomplished.
-The transition from the G2|M to G1 phase, which indicates the completion of cell division, takes place during the first part of the morning (ZT4).
-This indicates that cell division in Ostreococcus mainly takes place after sunrise in summer photoperiod (Fig. 33-B).
+Under summer photoperiod, G1 phase predominantly occurred during the light hours, with the maximum percentage of cells in this phase coinciding with the maximum irradiance hours (around ZT8).
+After commitment, the percentage of cells in G1 phase gradually decreased, while the percentage of cells in the S phase increased.
+Most cells were in the S phase around sunset and the first part of the night (ZT16-ZT20).
+Subsequently, the percentage of cells in the G2|M phase gradually rose as DNA duplication was successfully accomplished.
+The transition from the G2|M to G1 phase, took place during the first part of the morning (ZT4).
+This indicated that cell division or mitosis in Ostreococcus mainly occurred after sunrise under summer long photoperiods (Fig. 33-B).